GuillaumePou/Trabajo_de_grado/README.md

 PATH_to_repo/inference/python python inference.py

-Do not hesitate to contact me or report an issue.
+Do not hesitate to contact me or to report an issue.